 Not using any of the above services?
 No problem!
 Sched will turn your video links into a button your attendees can click to view your sessions.

 Your virtual event may have attendees from around the world.
-Allow your attendees to select the time zone they’d like to view the sessions in.
+Allow your attendees to select the time zone they’d like to view the sessions.
 Alternatively, you can include links to each timezone like All Day Dev Ops did for their conference in 2018.
-This makes it much easier for your attendees to know when things are happen in their local time zones so they don’t miss a thing.
+This makes it much easier for your attendees to know when things are happening in their local time zones so they don’t miss a thing.

 Create a complete directory with all your event exhibitors.
 Attendees may not be able to stop by a physical booth but with all the details added to your event, they can browse exhibitor websites and connect directly with Exhibitor representatives.

 Schedule messages to keep attendees engaged

 Use scheduled messages to send announcements and stay connected with your attendees throughout the event days.
 You can create a timed campaign to highlight sessions, speakers, sponsors, and more.
 You can even send out vendor or sponsor offers to get your attendees interacting with the exhibitor profiles you just added.

 There is more flexibility to make last-minute additions or changes with virtual events.
 When you update your event on Sched, changes are instantly live across all platforms for your attendees.